bregnery/bregnery.github.io/_docs/index.md

 This website contains a hodgepodge of information including: useful links for CMS analysts, tutorials for using various particle physics tools, infomation about fun programming tools, and posts about my current research.

-This page provides a breif introduction to my research.
+This page provides a brief introduction to my research.
 For more advanced information, tutorials, and resources please explore any of the links on my website.

 ## The CMS Experiment